Created on

 TACACS+ is mostly used for access controls for different network devices in the network.

-It is seen widely used with admin account on Fortinet Products and is capable of returning admin profiles/groups for admin user authentication.
+It is widely used with an admin account on Fortinet Products and is capable of returning admin profiles/groups for admin user authentication.

 Further reading:

-A user can be authenticated one of two ways in FortiGate:
+A user can be authenticated in one of two ways in FortiGate:

-If this user object is referenced in authentication (like VPN or captive portal) directly, then a resulting login session is associated with the user object directly.
+If this user object is referenced in authentication (like VPN or captive portal) directly, then the resulting login session is associated with the user object directly.

-Other policies, even if the user is technically member of associated groups, will not be matched.
+Other policies, even if the user is technically a member of associated groups, will not be matched.

 A user object may be required to assign a second authentication factor, such as FortiToken.